-CAR-T Cell, HSC and OSC Research Collaboration with Novartis
+Research Collaboration with Novartis

-Under our collaboration agreement with Novartis, we received an upfront technology access payment from Novartis of \$10.0 million, and we are entitled to up to an additional \$40.0 million, in aggregate, in additional technology access fees and research payments during the five-year collaboration term, subject to certain credits and adjustments in favor of Novartis.
-In addition, we received a \$10.0 million payment relating to the expansion of the collaboration to include OSCs.
-Further, we are eligible to earn up to \$230.3 million in development, regulatory and sales-based milestone payments and mid-single-digit royalties, in each case, on a per-product basis for the products developed by Novartis, subject to certain target-based limitations.
-For more information regarding our ongoing collaboration with Novartis, see the section below entitled "Collaborations-Novartis Institutes for BioMedical Research, Inc."
+Under our collaboration agreement with Novartis, we received an upfront technology access payment from Novartis of \$10.0 million, and we have received an additional \$50.0 million, in aggregate, in additional technology access fees and research payments during the five-year collaboration term.
+In December 2019, the research term ended, although the 2014 Novartis Agreement remains in effect.
+Accordingly, Novartis has selected various CAR-T cell, HSC and OSC targets for continued development, for which we will be eligible to receive milestone and royalty payments in the future.
+Further, we are eligible to earn up to \$230.3 million in development, regulatory and salesbased milestone payments and mid-single-digit royalties, in each case, on a per-product basis for the products developed by Novartis, subject to certain target-based limitations.
+For more information regarding our collaboration with Novartis, see the section below entitled "Collaborations -Novartis Institutes for BioMedical Research, Inc."